 Fall is here on The San Francisco Peninsula!
 To make the most of the autumn scenery, we’ve rounded up a list of notable locations perfect for a selfie or Instagram post.
 From pumpkin patches to apple orchards to stunning sunsets, the region comes alive with color in the fall.
 These locations are a quick day trip from San Francisco or San Jose, so grab your camera and head out for your next great photo!

 Each year, Half Moon Bay becomes a sea of orange as pumpkins take over the landscape.
 One of the most popular pumpkin farms in Half Moon Bay is Farmer John’s Pumpkin Farm, offering more than 60 varieties of pumpkins and squash.
 Though Farmer John retired in 2021, new owners Danny Lopes and Danny Bretao are maintaining the farm’s legacy.
-Opening day is Friday, September 9, 2022, and open hours are 9:00 AM to 6:00 PM daily.
+The farm is open from 9:00 AM to 6:00 PM daily.
 Admission and parking are free.
 Dogs on leashes are welcome.

 For a different kind of pumpkin experience, check out hundreds of one-of-a-kind glass pumpkins at Half Moon Bay Art Glass.
 Each pumpkin is personally handcrafted by owner Douglass C. Brown, who works year-round to create this spectacular display.
 Classes are available if you’d like to make your own—be sure to mention LEMON40 for a 40% discount!
 When you’re finished, enjoy a picnic and bocce ball in the gardens next door at pet-friendly La Nebbia Winery.

 Each year, Andreotti Family Farms turns into a glorious field of yellow sunflowers — a remarkable backdrop for photos.
 The peak season for sunflower picking is between September and October, and guests are able to walk through the fields and pick their own flowers!
 If you’d like to have a private photoshoot, you may book a 3-hour session when the farm is closed to the general public.
 If you missed the sunflowers, don’t worry!
 The farm also has a corn maze and a variety of pumpkins to choose from, as well as “sips and snacks” you can enjoy, such as artichoke pesto bread and pumpkin apple cider.